Mercyhealth: Recent events

+On Sept.
+30, 2025, MercyHealth and FHN (Freeport, IL) announced that MercyHealth would be acquiring FHN.

+In 2023, Mercyhealth opened the Mercyhealth Hospital and Physician Clinic–Crystal Lake, a $105 million new facility.

+In 2023, Mercyhealth opened a 12,000-square-foot Kidney Care and Dialysis Center in Janesville.

 In 2022, Mercyhealth announced a partnership with Blackhawk Technical College in Janesville, WI to assist students going into health care by offering five full-ride scholarships.

-In 2021, Mercyhealth broke ground on the new Mercyhealth Hospital and Medical Center–Crystal Lake, a $105 million new facility opening in July 2023.

-In 2021, Mercyhealth began construction on the Michael Berry Building on the Janesville Campus.
-A newly constructed third floor will include a 12,000 square-foot Kidney Care and Dialysis Center with twice the number of treatment chairs.
-The new space is expected to open summer 2023.

 In 2021, Mercyhealth Javon Bea Hospital–Rockton transitioned to a standby emergency department.
 The decision came after extensive evaluation of the needs and utilization of the Rockton Avenue campus.
 The review showed the majority of patients accessing the emergency department did not need emergency care and could be treated at an urgent care facility.

 In June 2020, Mercyhealth announced the closure of the Pediatric Intensive Care Unit, which was only lightly used.
 The following month, the inpatient acute mental illness closed for similar reasons.
 Outpatient mental health services continue to be offered.

 On April 22, 2020, Mercyhealth announced that the health system was terminating contracts with IlliniCare, Meridian, Molina, and Blue Cross Blue Shield Medicaid due financial difficulties from the COVID pandemic and a reduction in income from Medicaid and other health insurance providers.

 On March 23, 2020, Mercyhealth announced unpaid furloughs to an undisclosed number of employees due to the COVID pandemic.
 Mercyhealth then reduced salaries for employees in leadership positions and physicians system-wide.
 This included the President and CEO, Javon Bea.
 In 2018, Javon Bea's salary was $9.36 million.

 In 2019, Mercyhealth opened Javon Bea Hospital and Physician Clinic–Riverside, a $505 million new facility.

-Education Programs

-Mercyhealth is dedicated to training the next generation of health care professionals and offers an extensive amount of health care classes, fellowships and residencies including: